 - a.
-As specified in the Program Description section above, PRM requires a specific outcome indicator in each proposal measuring the sense of safety and well-being of beneficiaries.
+PRM requires a specific outcome indicator in each proposal measuring the sense of safety and well-being of beneficiaries.
 All overseas assistance program proposals must include the following protection outcome indicator under one of the objectives: Percentage of beneficiaries who report an improved sense of safety and well-being at the end of the program disaggregated by age and gender.
 Please see the NGO Guideline's section A.C.1. of Appendix C for more details. - b.
-As specified in the Program Description section above, Cash and Voucher Assistance programs must include one indicator from the selection contained in the NGO Guidelines in section A.C.2. of Appendix C.
+Cash and Voucher Assistance programs must include one indicator from the selection contained in the NGO Guidelines in section A.C.2. of Appendix C. - iii.
+Recipient Vetting After Award: Recipients shall advise the Grants Officer of any changes in personnel and shall provide vetting information on new individuals via the secure web portal at https://ramportal.state.gov.
+The government reserves the right to vet these personnel changes and to terminate assistance awards for convenience based on vetting results.

-Application Review Information
+6. Application Review Information